general terms and conditions

 - Deliveries shall be performed on an ex works basis.
 Delivery costs and the risk during transportation shall be borne by the buyer, unless otherwise agreed.
 For exports, the “Incoterms” agreed in each case shall apply, which can be seen on the confirmation as well.

-III.
+IV.
 Damages in transit

 - For all shipments leaving the SIBU factory, the goods shall be photographed before and after loading onto the lorries to ensure they are loaded undamaged.